FACTBOX-Who wants to replace UK's defeated Labour Party leader Jeremy Corbyn?

 Announcing her candidacy, Long-Bailey said Labour needed a socialist leader committed to delivering the policies developed under Corbyn.
 LISA NANDY

 Nandy, a 40-year-old former Labour policy chief for energy and climate change, has said the party will become irrelevant unless it changes course.
-She is running for the leadership.
 A lawmaker who has represented the northern English town of Wigan since 2010, Nandy says Labour should focus more on towns, where, she believes "there is a strong feeling ... that Labour stopped listening long ago".

 She resigned her energy post in 2016, one of several so-called "shadow ministers" who quit in protest against Corbyn.
 "He is unable to form a broad, inclusive shadow cabinet that draws on the best of our movement's left and right traditions," she wrote at the time.
 JESS PHILLIPS